Dynamic time warping: Fast computation

-Fast techniques for computing DTW include Early Abandoned and Pruned DTW, PrunedDTW, SparseDTW, FastDTW, and the MultiscaleDTW.
+Fast techniques for computing DTW include PrunedDTW, SparseDTW, FastDTW, and the MultiscaleDTW.

-A common task, retrieval of similar time series, can be accelerated by using lower bounds such as LB_Keogh, LB_Improved, LB_Enhanced, LB_Webb or LB_Petitjean.
+A common task, retrieval of similar time series, can be accelerated by using lower bounds such as LB_Keogh, LB_Improved, or LB_Petitjean.
 However, the Early Abandon and Pruned DTW algorithm reduces the degree of acceleration that lower bounding provides and sometimes renders it ineffective.

 In a survey, Wang et al. reported slightly better results with the LB_Improved lower bound than the LB_Keogh bound, and found that other techniques were inefficient.
 Subsequent to this survey, the LB_Enhanced bound was developed that is always tighter than LB_Keogh while also being more efficient to compute.
 LB_Petitjean is the tightest known lower bound that can be computed in linear time.

 Average sequence

 Averaging for dynamic time warping is the problem of finding an average sequence for a set of sequences.

 NLAAF is an exact method to average two sequences using DTW.

-For more than two sequences, the problem is related to the one of the multiple alignment and requires heuristics.
+For more than two sequences, the problem is related to that of multiple alignment and requires heuristics.

 DBA is currently a reference method to average a set of sequences consistently with DTW.

 COMASA efficiently randomizes the search for the average sequence, using DBA as a local optimization process.